-- Compensation for the pain and suffering of the decedent;
+- Compensation for pain and suffering for the decedent;

 - The reasonable funeral expenses of the decedent;

 - The present monetary value of the decedent to the persons entitled to receive the damages recovered, including, but not limited to compensation for the loss of the reasonably expected:

 - Net income of the decedent;

 - Services, protection, care and assistance of the decedent, whether voluntary or obligatory, to the persons entitled to the damages recovered;

 - Society, companionship, comfort, guidance, kindly offices and advice of the decedent to the persons entitled to the damages recovered;

 - Such punitive damages as the decedent could have recovered pursuant to Chapter 1D of the General Statutes had the decedent survived, and punitive damages for wrongfully causing the death of the decedent through malice or willful or wanton conduct as defined in G.S.
 1D-5.